How to Play: For EducatorsTweet

 5. Social Skills TrainingCreate comic scenarios, scripts, or stories for children with autism as a way to teach them different kinds of social behavior and to read emotions by observing the faces of the different characters selected for the cartoons.
 Says one teacher who works with high-functioning students with autism, "I used the comic strips to create social stories focusing on behaviors we want to modify."
 Creating cartoons in which the characters speak for the creator also provides a way to help autistic and deaf students to communicate.
 For more information on how to use MakeBeliefsComix for children with autism as well as with those with other disabilities, see our Special Needs section at http://www.makebeliefscomix.com/Special-Needs/.
 MakeBeliefsComix has also added a new Autism/Spectrum category in our printables section.
 Its intent is to help children with autism identify different emotions as well as draw them on faces.

-7. Print or Email: Validate Student EffortsHave students print or email their completed comics.
+7. Print, Download or Email: Validate Student EffortsHave students email or download to their desktop their completed comics.
 Doing so validates the efforts they put into creating the strips and gives them a sense of ownership.
 The printed cartoons represent their hard-earned efforts and they can add the completed work to their school portfolios or share with friends and family.
 Think of the student sharing her cartoon with someone important to her and the smile this brings to the face of the recipient.
 Wouldn't such an experience reinforce learning?

 8. Introduction to Creative WritingUse the cartoon strips to introduce students to the world of creative writing and the pleasure of using their imaginations more fully.
 When students create a comic strip, they are also honing their reading and writing skills in addition to tapping into their creativity.
 The act of creating cartoons allows students to learn in a pleasurable way.